JetBrains/godot-support/gdscript/README.md

 So I'm sorry that it takes so long and still is not finished but to be on safer side I'll say that this will take me at least a month of work - after which a new round of testing and bug fixing will come... but since it'll be mostly only on weekends and I know that father wants to help with home renovation... ye I'd love to have it 1 month. :/

 Have patience with me and hopefully this will go smoother than I'm imagining. (but seriously...
 I won't bet on that)

-Update 21.8.2023
-So..
-I've started with rewriting PsiParser -> this is a lot of work and a chance to fix some known bugs, but it'll take months I'm afraid to finish - so in the neear future there won't be any more updates.
-Work is in branch `parser` should anyone be interested to check it... you'll also see if there's any activity. :-D

 # Installation